google/magic-github-proxy/README.md

 # Magic GitHub API Proxy

-This is a *stateless* GitHub API proxy that allows creation and use of *access-limited* GitHub API tokens.
+This is a *stateless* API proxy that allows creation and use of *access-limited* API tokens.

-Basically, it's identity and access management for GitHub API tokens.
+Basically, it's identity and access management for API tokens.

 ## Why is this useful?

-GitHub's API tokens do not allow fine-grained control over which actions a token can perform (see this [Dear GitHub issue](https://github.com/dear-github/dear-github/issues/113)).
+GitHub's API tokens (or other APIs, like DigitalOcean's) do not allow fine-grained control over which actions a token can perform (see this [Dear GitHub issue](https://github.com/dear-github/dear-github/issues/113)).
 For example, you basically have to create a token that has full control over a repository to allow a token to just apply labels to issues.

 This is problematic at scale.
 When you have many jobs, processes, and/or bots interacting with the GitHub API you increase the likelihood that a token could be compromised and tokens with broad permissions have very high consequences.

-This proxy allows you to create API tokens with fine-grained permissions (a *magic token*) and then talk to the GitHub API using those magic tokens through a proxy.
-The proxy validates the magic token is allows to perform the requested action and then forwards the request to the GitHub API using the real GitHub API token.
+This proxy allows you to create API tokens with fine-grained permissions (a *magic token*) and then talk to an API using those magic tokens through a proxy.
+The proxy validates the magic token is allows to perform the requested action and then forwards the request to the API using the real API token.

 ## What does *stateless* mean?